Malanyu

 Malanyu (马兰峪镇 (馬蘭峪鎮, Mǎlányù Zhèn)) is a town approximately 30 km west of the city of Zunhua, Hebei, which administrates the town, and about 120 km from the Forbidden City in Beijing.
 It hosts the Eastern Qing Tombs, a site that is the final resting place of some of the Qing emperors and empresses.
-The 78 km2 site, known more widely as the Eastern Qing Tombs, is the burial place for 5 emperors, 15 empresses and 136 imperial concubines within 15 tombs, including the Shunzhi Emperor (1638–1661), the Kangxi Emperor (1654–1722), the Qianlong Emperor (1711–1799), and Empress Dowager Cixi (1835–1908).
+The 78 km2 site, known more widely as the Eastern Qing Tombs, is the burial place for 5 emperors, 15 empresses and 136 imperial concubines within 15 tombs, including the Shunzhi Emperor, the Kangxi Emperor, the Qianlong Emperor, and Empress Dowager Cixi.
 The town spans an area of 52.05 km2, and has a hukou population of 25,675 as of 2018.

 History

 Ming Dynasty

 Malanyu is home to the Yongwang Tower, a Ming-era tower.

 Qing Dynasty

-While on a hunting trip, Emperor Shunzhi of the Qing Dynasty, allegedly awestruck by the area's beauty, declared that he wished to be buried there.
-His successor, Emperor Kangxi, began the construction of tombs on the site, now known as the Eastern Qing Tombs, in 1663.
-Emperor Kangxi, along with a team of both Manchu and Han planners, planned out the site, which includes a number of pathways, towers, temples, pavilions, arches, and sculptures.
-Emperor Kangxi, after his reign, was buried at the site with his concubines.
+While on a hunting trip, the Shunzhi Emperor of the Qing dynasty, allegedly awestruck by the area's beauty, declared that he wished to be buried there.
+His successor, the Kangxi Emperor, began the construction of tombs on the site, now known as the Eastern Qing Tombs, in 1663.
+Kangxi, along with a team of both Manchu and Han planners, planned out the site, which includes a number of pathways, towers, temples, pavilions, arches, and sculptures.
+The Kangxi Emperor, after his reign, was buried at the site with his concubines.